George Gilmore: Personal life

 In the mid-1930s, Gilmore met Cora Hughes, a graduate of Celtic Studies from University College Dublin who had begun to move in left-wing circles and who had become a housing activist in the city.
 Cora was the daughter of Frank Hughes, the best man at Éamon de Valera's wedding.
 De Valera was her godfather and continued to support her throughout her life.
 Cora's association with leftwing politics and Gilmore caused a deep rift between herself and her deeply religious family.
 Hughes and Gilmore were eventually engaged to be married when it became apparent that Hughes was suffering from Tuberculous, which Gilmore believed she developed visiting and working in the slums of Dublin.
 Gilmore believed that Hughes need to immediately depart for a sanatorium in Switzerland but Hughes' family believed she should go to Lourdes to seek a miracle.
 In desperation, Gilmore arranged a meeting with De Valera to ask him to convince the Hughes family to send her to Switzerland.
-De Valera reluctantly agreed to Hughes' request and spoke to the family, as well as arranging for Hughes to be issued an emergency passport.
+De Valera reluctantly agreed to Gilmore's request and spoke to the family, as well as arranging for Hughes to be issued an emergency passport.
 However, the outbreak of World War 2 complicated matters, and unfortunately Cora died soon thereafter.
-Hughes never took another partner.
+Gilmore never married.